gear-foundation/academy/docs/01-getting-started/getting-started.md

 ## Setting up the local environment

-For this course, macOS and Linux will be the easiest operating systems to use.
-Windows may be more challenging, however, if you’re ok with that, please feel free to join us using whatever operating system that you have access to and are comfortable with.
+macOS and Linux are the most user-friendly operating systems for this course.
+While Windows might pose more difficulties, you're welcome to join us using any operating system you feel comfortable with.

 1. Linux users should generally install `GCC` and `Clang`, according to their distribution’s documentation.